scottkmaxwell/papa/README.md

 ### `make_process`

-Every process must have a unique `name` and a `command`.
+Every process must have a unique `name` and an `executable`.
 All other parameters are optional.
 The `make_process` method returns a `dict` that contains the pid of the process.

 The `args` parameter should be a tuple of command-line arguments.
 If you have only one argument, papa conveniently supports passing that as a string.